False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Introduction

-The lensing detection methods includes both model-dependent and model-independent techniques.
-The model-independent techniques such as \texttt{GLANCE}\footnote{\texttt{GLANCE: Gravitational Lensing Authenticator using Non-modelled Cross-correlation Exploration} } \citep{Chakraborty:2024net} and \texttt{$\mu$-GLANCE} \citep{Chakraborty:2024mbr} for strong lensing and microlensing respectively allows to discover a lensing signal without making any assumption of the lensing model and also mitigates uncorrelated instrument noise using cross-correlation technique.
-The methods look for common features in the strain, while rejecting uncorrelated noise in the detectors.
-In the strong lensing regime \citep{Chakraborty:2024net}, we correlate the strains of two events arriving at two different times to look for overlapping strain features.
-In the microlensing regime \citep{Chakraborty:2024mbr}, we correlate the residual at different detectors to find beyond-modelled features present in the strain.
-We applied this technique on the LVK data up to GWTC-3, finding no strong evidence for any microlensed candidate \citep{chakraborty2025modelindependentchromaticmicrolensingsearch}.
+Lensing detection methods comprise distinct techniques that either rely on the astrophysical model of the lens or do not depend on any modeling of the lens.
+The model-independent techniques such as \texttt{GLANCE}\footnote{\texttt{GLANCE} is the acronym for \texttt{Gravitational Lensing Authenticator using Non-modeled Cross-correlation Exploration} .} \citep{Chakraborty:2024net} and \texttt{$\mu$-GLANCE} \citep{Chakraborty:2024mbr} for GO-lensing and WO lensing respectively allows one to discover a lensing signal without making any assumption of the lensing model and also mitigates uncorrelated instrument noise using cross-correlation technique.
+The methods look for common features in the strain while rejecting uncorrelated noise in the detectors.
+In the GO-lensing regime \citep{Chakraborty:2024net}, we correlate the strains of two events arriving at two different times to look for overlapping strain features.
+In the WO lensing regime \citep{Chakraborty:2024mbr}, we correlate the residual in different detectors to find beyond-modeled features present in the strain.
+We applied this technique to LVK data up to GWTC-3, finding no strong evidence for any microlensed candidate \citep{chakraborty2025modelindependentchromaticmicrolensingsearch}.
 In the current sensitivities of the detectors \citep{Martynov_2016, KAGRA:2013rdx, Buikema_2020}, observing a lensed GW has the probability of a few parts in a thousand \citep{10.1093/mnras/sty411, 10.1093/mnras/stab1980, Diego_2021}.
-Different search techniques \citep{10.1093/mnras/stab1991, Wright_2022, PhysRevD.107.123015, Chakraborty:2024mbr, Seo:2025dto} exist for the detection of wave-optics modulations from GW signals.
-Some of the techniques have also been implemented to search for lensed GWs on the public LVK data \citep{LIGOScientific:2023bwz, chakraborty2025modelindependentchromaticmicrolensingsearch, Janquart:2023mvf}.
-Till date, no confirmed lensing detections have been made.
-However, with the rapidly increasing GW event catalogue, the detection of a lensed GW is becoming plausible.
+Different search techniques \citep{10.1093/mnras/stab1991, Wright_2022, PhysRevD.107.123015, Chakraborty:2024mbr, Seo:2025dto} exist for the detection of WO lensing modulations from GW signals.
+Several techniques have also been implemented to search for lensed GWs in public LVK data \citep{LIGOScientific:2023bwz, chakraborty2025modelindependentchromaticmicrolensingsearch, Janquart:2023mvf}.
+To date, no confirmed lensing detections have been made.
+However, with the rapidly increasing GW event catalog, the detection of a lensed GW is becoming plausible.